8-9mm Moss Agate Bracelets media thumbnails

 Does each bracelet have the same inclusion pattern?

-No. Dendritic inclusions are unique in each mineral fragment.
-No two moss agate bracelets have exactly the same visual pattern — each bead is a different mineral landscape, and the set of each bracelet is unrepeatable.
+No. Dendritic inclusions are unique in each fragment of mineral.
+No two moss agate bracelets have exactly the same visual pattern — each bead is a different mineral landscape, and the overall pattern of each bracelet is unrepeatable.

-How to care for a moss agate bracelet?
+How do you care for a moss agate bracelet?

 With a hardness of 6.5–7 Mohs, chalcedony is resistant to everyday wear.
 Clean with a soft damp cloth; avoid acidic detergents.
 Store protected from strong impacts.
 Consult our jewelry care guide.